 Based on their results, the researchers suggest that EPA and DHA are the best omega-3 fatty acids for this protective effect.

-What is more, the doses used in their study suggest that women could reap the rewards of EPA and DHA by consuming two to three servings of fatty fish — such as salmon, tuna, and trout — per week.
+What is more, the doses used in their study suggest that women could reap the rewards of EPA and DHA by consuming two to three servings of fatty fish —

 "In North America, we don't get enough omega-3s from seafood, so there lies an opportunity to improve our diet and help prevent the risk of breast cancer."

 Prof. Ma adds that eggs and fish oil supplements are also good sources of DHA.

 In future research, the team plans to investigate how the three omega-3 fatty acids affect the development of other breast cancer types.